yossely/bcg_shopping_cart/spec/api/shopping-cart/remove-item-from-cart.md

 #### `200 OK`

 Item has successfully been removed to the cart.
+An empty cart may be returned.
 The `data` field contains the `Cart` information updated:

 ```json